jessepav/lacygoill-wiki-backup/vim/register.md

 ##
 ## I need a macro for a complex edition.
 How to simplify the process a little?

-Break it down in simple editions.
+Break it down into simple editions.
 Work out a reliable macro for each of them:

     qa